DaksshDev/tauri-modern-desktop-app-starter-kit/README.md

 </p>
 <br clear="all">

-A minimal, student-friendly starter template for building native desktop applications using Tauri, React, and Vite.
+A minimal, easy to use starter template for building desktop applications using Tauri, React, and Vite.

 ## Screenshots